RVCC-IDMX/about-me-craterellus/README.md

 ![An image of the website colors](./img/color_palette.png)

 ## **Background Image**

 <a id="background"></a>
 For the background, I decided to spice it up with a more personal touch.
 I scanned a watercolor illustration from my sketchbook into Photoshop, made it into a repeating pattern, and adjusted the colors so that they would match with the site.
-Although the page has nothing to do with food, the illustrative, hand-drawn style of the background image reinforces the general laid-back and playful quality of this project.
+Although the page has nothing to do with food, the illustrative hand-drawn style of the background image reinforces the general laid-back and playful quality of this project.
 ![An illustration of various fruits and vegetables](./img/foodpattern_small.jpg)

 ## **Logo**